Coverage-Based Debloating for Java Bytecode: Coverage-Based Debloating

-In the \texttt{Trace} phase, \jdbl collects a set of execution traces that are both accurate and complete.
-These traces capture the set of dependencies, classes, and methods that are actually used during the execution of the Java project.
-The \texttt{Trace} phase receives two inputs: a compilable set of Java sources, and a workload, \ie, a collection of entry-points and resources necessary to execute the compiled sources.
-For example, the workload can be a set of test scenarios, or a production workload that can be replayed.
-The output of the \texttt{Trace} phase is the original, unmodified, bytecode of the compiled sources and a set of execution traces that includes the minimal set of classes and methods required to execute the workload.
-The collection of accurate and complete traces is essential for trace-based debloating, and the associated challenges are analyzed in section \autoref{sec:complete-trace}.
+\jdbl collects a set of coverage reports that capture the set of dependencies, classes, and methods actually used during the execution of the Java project.
+The coverage collection phase receives two inputs: a compilable set of Java sources, and a workload, \ie, a collection of entry-points and resources necessary to execute the compiled sources.
+The workload can be a set of test cases or a reproducible production workload.
+The coverage collection phase outputs the original, unmodified, bytecode and a set of coverage reports that account for the minimal set of classes and methods required to execute the workload.

-Lines \ref{line:algo:cp} to \ref{line:algo:end-trace} in \autoref{algo:dynamic_debloat} show this procedure. \jdbl starts compiling the source files of the project $ \mathcal{P} $ that is given as input, resolving all its direct and transitive dependencies $ \mathcal{D} $, and adding the bytecode to the classpath $ CP $ of the project (line~\ref{line:algo:cp}). \jdbl proceeds to instrument the whole bytecode contained in $ CP $ (line~\ref{line:algo:inst}), and initializes a data structure to store the classes and methods used when executing $ \mathcal{W} $ (line~\ref{line:algo:usg}).
-Then, \jdbl executes the instrumented bytecode with $ \mathcal{W} $: each element $ w $ in the workload is executed (line~\ref{line:algo:exec-w}), and the classes and methods used are saved (lines~\ref{line:algo:add-usg} and \ref{line:algo:end-trace}).
-The main challenge here is to implement an accurate function \texttt{isExecuted}, which determines the actual usage status of classes and methods.
-We address this challenge through the aggregation of execution traces obtained from diverse coverage tools, as described in \autoref{sec:aggr_exec_trac}.
+Lines \ref{line:algo:cp} to \ref{line:algo:end-trace} in \autoref{algo:dynamic_debloat} show this procedure.
+It starts with the compilation of the input project $ \mathcal{P} $, resolving all its direct and transitive dependencies $ \mathcal{D} $, and adding the bytecode to the \texttt{classpath} $ CP $ of the project (line~\ref{line:algo:cp}).
+Then, the whole bytecode contained in $ CP $ (line~\ref{line:algo:inst}) is instrumented, and a data store is initialized to collect the classes and methods used when executing the workload $ \mathcal{W} $ (line~\ref{line:algo:usg}). \jdbl executes the instrumented bytecode with $ \mathcal{W} $, and the classes and methods used are saved (lines~\ref{line:algo:add-usg} and \ref{line:algo:end-trace}). \jdbl considers $ \mathcal{W} $ to be the complete test suite of a Maven project, where each $w \in \mathcal{W}$ is an individual unit test executed by Maven.